albatrocity/rieder/README.md

 * Write your code in `app` dir, put scripts in `vendor` dir.

 See [Chaplin site](http://chaplinjs.org) for docs and more info.

+## Reader
+Chapter 1 of Alice in Wonderland is in `public/book.json`, which is fetched on initialization and formatted with marked.js.
+Currently supports `paragraph`, `heading`, and `image` content types.